mehulagg/gitlab/doc/user/profile/preferences.md

 If you select **System Default**, the [instance default](../admin_area/settings/index.md#default-first-day-of-the-week) setting is used.

+## Time Preferences

+### Use relative times

+This allows you to choose between relative dates e.g. `30 minutes ago` and absolute dates e.g. `May 18, 2021, 3:57 PM`.
+The dates are formatted depending on your chosen language.

+*This feature is experimental, so choosing absolute dates might break certain layouts.
+Please report an issue if you find absolute dates to break layouts.*

 ## Integrations

 Configure your preferences with third-party services which provide enhancements to your GitLab experience.